 If you provide enough financial help, specifically more than half of mom's or dad's support, you can claim your parent as a tax dependent.

 But in order to do this, you also need to keep an eye on your folks' income.
-You generally don't need to worry about Social Security benefits, but when your parents have other money coming in, say from a part-time job or investment earnings, that exceeds the tax year's exemption amount ($4,050 for both the 2016 and 2017 tax years), they can't be your tax dependent.
+You generally don't need to worry about Social Security benefits, but when your parents have other money coming in, say from a part-time job or investment earnings, that exceeds the tax year's exemption amount ($4,050 for the 2017 tax year; increasing to $4,150 for 2018), they can't be your tax dependent.